frnsys/hosny/readme.md

 ## Usage

 First setup your virtual environment and install the requirements.

+Note that `pandas` 18.0 (not yet released) is required to fix the following bug: <https://github.com/pydata/pandas/issues/11699>.

 You can run the simulation on a single machine like so: